apptainer/singularity-userdocs/mpi.rst

 The Open MPI/Singularity workflow in detail:

-1. ``mpirun`` is called by the resource manager or the user directly from a shell
+1. The MPI launcher (e.g., ``mpirun``, ``mpiexec``) is called by the resource manager or the user directly from a shell.
-2. Open MPI then calls the process management daemon (ORTED)
+2. Open MPI then calls the process management daemon (ORTED).
-3. The ORTED process launches the Singularity container requested by the ``mpirun`` command
+3. The ORTED process launches the Singularity container requested by the launcher command, as such ``mpirun``.
-4. Singularity builds the container and namespace environment
+4. Singularity builds the container and namespace environment.
-5. Singularity then launches the MPI application within the container
+5. Singularity then launches the MPI application within the container.
-6. The MPI application launches and loads the Open MPI libraries
+6. The MPI application launches and loads the Open MPI libraries.
-7. The Open MPI libraries connect back to the ORTED process via the Process Management Interface (PMI)
+7. The Open MPI libraries connect back to the ORTED process via the Process Management Interface (PMI).

 At this point the processes within the container run as they would normally directly on the host.

 The advantages of this approach are:
-  - Integration with resource managers such as Slurm,
+  - Integration with resource managers such as Slurm.
   - Simplicity since similar to natively running MPI applications.

 The drawbacks are:
-  - The MPI in the container MUST be compatible with the version of MPI available on the host,
+  - The MPI in the container must be compatible with the version of MPI available on the host.
   - The configuration of the MPI implementation in the container must be configured for optimal use of the hardware if performance is critical.